balcortex/100_days_code_web_development/README.md

 ## Day 091 - 2023/12/07

 Today I added two more features to the shopping list webpage: marking items as completed and deleting items.

+## Day 092 - 2023/12/09

+Today, I added a new functionality to the list: when the items are marked as done, they are moved to the end (and vice versa).